Mitrend/s3FileBrowserApp/README.md

 * Download/clone the repo
 * Run `npm install`
 * Run `gulp` and navigate to `http://localhost:3000` to view the app
+* Copy config.json.sample to config.json
+* Update the bucket name in config.json
+* Optionally change the aws region and provide security credentials (secretAccessKey and accessKeyId)

 ### Tutorial